igormusardo/BriteCode/email.md

 Status
 -----

-There are only 4 status for an email in BriteVerify.
+There are only 4 statuses for an email in BriteVerify.

 1. valid: The email represents a real account / inbox available at the given domain
 2. invalid: Not a real email